10 Internships for High School Students in Texas

 Application Deadline: Varies based on the role selected.

-Eligibility: Students must be between 15 to 18 years old with a GPA of 2.5 or above.
+Eligibility: Students must be between 15 and 18 years old with a GPA of 2.5 or above.

-Frisco Independent School District (ISD) is teaming up with the National Breast Cancer Foundation (NBCF) to offer students the High School Internship Program.
-During the month-long program, each intern will immerse themselves in the non-profit culture at NBCF, gaining insights into how various departments collaborate to support the foundation’s mission.
-The initial two weeks will focus on Programs, Development, and Marketing, providing interns with a deep understanding of NBCF’s day-to-day operations.
-Weekly sessions will cover essential professional skills such as resume preparation, interview techniques, and public speaking.
+Frisco Independent School District (ISD) and the National Breast Cancer Foundation (NBCF) offer the High School Internship Program.
+During the month-long program, you will learn about the non-profit culture at NBCF, gaining insights into how various departments collaborate to support the foundation’s mission.
+The initial two weeks will focus on Programs, Development, and Marketing, providing an understanding of NBCF’s day-to-day operations.
+Weekly sessions will cover professional skills such as resume preparation, interview techniques, and public speaking.

 Cost/Stipend: No cost, information about stipend TBA